apache/incubator-gluten/CONTRIBUTING.md

 To see the perf. impact on Velox backend, you can comment `/Benchmark Velox` on PR page to trigger a pretest.
 The benchmark (currently TPC-H) result will be posted after completed.

-If some new dependency is required to be installed, you may need do some change for CI docker at [this folder](https://github.com/oap-project/gluten/tree/main/tools/gluten-te).
+If some new dependency is required to be installed, you may need to do some change for CI docker at [this folder](https://github.com/oap-project/gluten/tree/main/tools/gluten-te).

 ### Code Review